RackHD/docs/docs/rackhd/event_notification.rst

 RackHD support event notification via both AMQP and web hook.

-A web hook allows an application to subscribe certain RackHD published events by configured URL, when one of the subscribed events is triggered, RackHD will send a HTTP POST request with event payload to configured URL.
+A web hook allows an application to subscribe certain RackHD published events by configured URL, when one of the subscribed events is triggered, RackHD will send a POST request with event payload to configured URL.

 RackHD also publishes defined events over AMQP, so subscribers to RackHD's instance of AMQP don't need to register a webhook URL to get events.
 The AMQP events can be prolific, so we recommend that consumers filter events as they are received to what is desired.